melvinmt/SwiftAliases/README.md

 Collection of short Swift aliases for often used boiler plate code.

 # Installation
 Drag the `QueueAliases.swift` file to your XCode project.
+(Use pull requests to suggest more aliases!).

 # Usage
 Queue aliases: `mainQueue`, `defaultQueue`, `backgroundQueue`, `highPriorityQueue`, `lowPriorityQueue`.